ShahrukhAfzal/bakery_ms/README.md

 # BAKERY MANAGEMENT SYSTEM

 ## Prerequisite
-Your system must have python3 installed.
+Your system must have installed python3.

 If not, please [Install Python](https://www.python.org/downloads/).